pwr-Solaar/Solaar/docs/usage.md

 Then turn on the device and it should pair with the receiver if that is possible and the device is not already paired with another active receiver.
 For multi-host devices first select the host position that you want.
-Some Lightspeed devices may pair by pressing a special pairing button.
+Bolt devices and some Lightspeed devices pair by pressing a special pairing button.
+To pair with a Bolt receiver you have to type a passcode followed by enter or click the left and right buttons in the correct sequence followed by clicking both buttons simultaneously.

 ![Solaar-main-window-receiver](Solaar-main-window-receiver.png)